 - A Local Authority Foster Carer with whom the child has lived for one year immediately preceding the application;

-- Anyone who holds a residence order with respect to the child, or who has the consent of all those in whose favour a residence order is in force;
+- Anyone who holds a Child Arrangements Order with respect to the child, or who has the consent of all those in whose favour a Child Arrangements Order is in force;

 - Anyone with whom the child has lived for three out of the last five years;

 - Where the child is in the care of a Local Authority, any person who has the consent of the Local Authority;